geniusdibya/pepipost-sdk-csharp/visual-studio-installation.md

     ![This Opens the references for the TestConsoleProject](http://app1.falconide.com/integration_imgs/csharp-vs/final-8.png)

-    Next, a window will be displayed where we must set the *Checkbox* on *PepipostAPI.Standard*
+    Next, a window will be displayed where we must set the *Checkbox* on *Pepipost*

     Click *OK*.

-    By doing this, we have added a reference of the *PepipostAPI.Standard* project into the new *TestConsoleProject*.
+    By doing this, we have added a reference of the *Pepipost* project into the new *TestConsoleProject*.

     ![Add a reference to the TestConsoleProject](http://app1.falconide.com/integration_imgs/csharp-vs/final-9.png)